 The idea of losing income by providing a refund or amending bookings is very unappealing – owners work hard to obtain bookings.
 Whilst most owners have terms and conditions in place to cover the majority of eventualities, we are all facing unprecedented circumstances which are regularly changing.

 Generally, holidaymakers and owners are being understanding of the current crisis, showing a willingness to compromise and work together to amicably arrive at a mutually acceptable solution.
-However, the press is reporting ongoing conflicts between the large holiday cottage agencies and their guests due to cancellations.

 Every holiday home owner’s situation is unique, and it is your right to manage your business as you see fit.
 However, it’s essential that you are fair and don’t breach consumer law (see CMA investigation below).